lsst-sitcom/sitcomtn-063/index.rst

     Slew times for 3.5 degree slews for the second 3.5 degree offset test on March 15, 2023.

-We see that for the 3.5 degree slews, the slew and settle time is always less than 4 seconds.
+We see that for the 3.5 degree slews, the slew and settle time is sometimes above 4 seconds.
+If there were no delay between when MTPtg sent commands and the slew began, all times would be below 4 s.

 Jitter Tests
 ------------

-For the jitter tests, we look at how much jitter there is during the StarTracker exposures.
+For the jitter tests, we look at how much jitter there is for the first 32 seconds after the slew finishes.
 Specifically, we fit the azimuth and elevation mount encoder data to a fourth order polynomial and then compute the rms of the residuals.
 A sample plot is shown here:

 .. figure:: /_static/jitter_sample.png
     :name: fig-jitter-sample